D. & W. Murray Limited: History

 Behind this building they had a box store on the site of the present stock exchange building on McHenry Street.
 This was left to David Murray by landlord Dr. George Louis John McHenry (18 September 1834 – 9 May 1890), by the terms of his Will, which left his properties acre lots 168 (west of Freeman Street/Gawler Place) and 169 (next west) to their respective tenants.

-The Adelaide Boot Factory was founded by Murray on Park Terrace (now Greenhill Road) North Unley around 1870 and was still producing footwear at the same location for Goode Durrant & Murray in 1954.
+The Adelaide Boot Factory was founded by Murray on Park Terrace, Unley around 1870 and was still producing footwear at the same location for Goode Durrant & Murray in 1954.

-In April 1897 the company became D. & W. Murray Limited, with a paid-up capital of £500,000 (perhaps $1,000 million in today's money).
+In April 1897 the company became D. & W. Murray Limited, with a paid-up capital of £500,000.

-By 1913 the company had warehouses in Adelaide, London, Melbourne, Brisbane (Creek and Elizabeth Streets), Townsville (Sturt Street), Perth (Murray and Barrack Streets), Hobart (Murray Street), Launceston (Patterson Street), and Sydney (Market and York Streets).
+By 1913 the company had warehouses in Adelaide, London, Melbourne, Brisbane (Creek and Elizabeth streets), Townsville (Sturt Street), Perth (Murray and Barrack streets), Hobart (Murray Street), Launceston (Patterson Street) and Sydney (Market and York streets).

-In 1934 Goode, Durrant & Co..
-Ltd., acquired the South Australian, West Australian, and Broken Hill businesses of D. & W. Murray Ltd., and the former company's name was changed to Goode, Durrant & Murray, Ltd. D. & W. Murray Ltd. continued to operate in London and other States.
+In 1934 Goode, Durrant & Company, acquired the South Australian, West Australian, and Broken Hill businesses of D. & W. Murray Ltd., and the former company's name was changed to Goode, Durrant & Murray, Ltd. D. & W. Murray Ltd. continued to operate in London and other States.

 The Gawler Place warehouse was left vacant until occupied rent-free by the Red Cross Society from 1940 "for the duration of the War", when up to 200 volunteers were engaged on the Society's work, until 1946 when the building was sold to Savery's Pianos, and the Red Cross purchased Matthew Goode & Co.'s old warehouse at Stephens Place for its new headquarters.